jtfrey/I8080/README.md

 One night while browsing the Internet regarding assembly language a page was among the search results that cited the Intel 8080 processor, from circa 1976.
 It was a programmer's guide of the day — a paper manual that had clearly been scanned into a PDF.

-Compared to the ARM64 ISA I was learning at the time, the 8080 was so simple, yet slightly more sophisticated than the 6502.
+Compared to the ARM64 ISA I was learning at the time, the 8080 was so simple — with some advantages over the 6502 but some clear disadvantages.
+(I never properly-appreciated indirect and indexed addressing modes before I learned about the 8080!)
 It had six general purpose registers that could be accessed separately or in 16-bit pairs.
 The stack could be located anywhere in memory and was not limited to a single 256-byte page.
 All branching instructions (jump, call, return) were conditional, taken only if the referenced status flag was set.

 Another interesting aspect was the integration of device i/o into the ISA.
 The `IN #` and `OUT #` instructions wrote the accumulator to or read the accumulator from an indexed device, respectively.
 There could be up to 256 input and 256 output devices present on a system.